tnieuwe/GTEx_Variation_Atlas/README.md

 *gen_script_gtex_v8_2*:

-2. Normalizes the data using DESEq2's VST() function before filtering on a threshold of >5 normalized counts.
+2. Normalizes the data using DESEq2's VST() function before filtering genes on a threshold that rowMeans() should be >5 normalized counts.

 *gen_script_gtex_v8_3_v2*: